-Ability-to-Benefit (ATB) Test
+Ability-To-Benefit (ATB) test

-If the student doesn't have a diploma or the equivalent, he or she can still qualify by passing a Department-approved test, called an ability-to-benefit test.
-The approved tests are listed in this chapter.
-Your school doesn't have to use the same test for all its students, but can pick whichever one is most suitable for each individual student.
+If the student doesn't have a diploma or equivalent and was not home-schooled, she can still qualify for aid by passing a Departmentapproved "ability-to-benefit" test.
+You don't have to use the same test for all students; you can pick the one most suitable for each student.